-In March this year, Chinese State Councillor and Foreign Minister Wang Yi visited six Middle East nations.
+In March this year, Chinese State Councilor and Foreign Minister Wang Yi visited six Middle East nations.
 In particular, his visit to Iran captured the attention of the international community.
 During this visit, Wang and Iranian Foreign Minister Mohammad Javad Zarif formally signed the China-Iran Comprehensive Strategic Partnership, a 25-year cooperation agreement.
 Since signing the agreement, China and Iran have not publicly released its details.
 Such secrecy has led to speculations by the international community.

 In fact, the China-Iran agreement was earlier proposed and drafted in 2016 to add substance to the strategic partnership between China and Iran.
 According to public information, the agreement is a roadmap for comprehensive cooperation and a strategic framework to guide the development of bilateral relations.
 The agreement covers diverse areas including politics, the economy, energy, finance, infrastructure development, defence and security, healthcare and cultural exchange.